← Synthesis

 Square Wave

-Contains only odd harmonics at higher amplitude than triangle.
+Contains only odd harmonics (1/n amplitude law), each louder than the corresponding triangle harmonic (which fall as 1/n²).
 Sounds hollow and woody — often used for bass and pad sounds.

 Copy